Q-Value Solution

 Variables Used

-Q Value - (Measured in Joule) - Q Value is the amount of energy absorbed or released during the nuclear reaction.
+Q Value - (Measured in Joule) - Q Value is the measure of the ratio of the energy released per unit of radiation absorbed by a material, providing insight into the material's response to nuclear radiation.

-Final Energy - (Measured in Joule) - Final Energy is the amount of energy after nuclear reaction.
+Final Energy - (Measured in Joule) - Final Energy is the total energy released or absorbed during a nuclear reaction, which is a fundamental concept in nuclear physics and chemistry.

 STEP 1: Convert Input(s) to Base Unit